 Table of Contents

-At Gerard Leong Cardiology Clinic, we provide comprehensive heart screenings and personalised care to help patients manage their cardiovascular health.
-This article will walk you through eight common tests you can expect during a heart check-up at a heart specialist clinic.
+In this article, we outline eight common tests you can expect during a heart check-up at a heart specialist clinic.

 Key Takeaways

-- Heart check-ups in Singapore are personalised.
-Cardiologists tailor your screening based on symptoms, lifestyle, and risk factors, ensuring only necessary tests are done.
+- Heart screenings in Singapore are personalised, with cardiologists tailoring tests based on your symptoms, lifestyle, and overall risk profile.

 Why Regular Heart Check-Ups Matter

-In Singapore, cardiovascular diseases remain a leading cause of morbidity and mortality, driven largely by lifestyle-related risk factors.
-The typical Singaporean diet, often rich in processed foods, salt, and unhealthy fats, combined with high-stress urban living and increasingly sedentary habits, significantly elevates the risk of heart conditions such as hypertension, coronary artery disease, and stroke.
+In Singapore, cardiovascular disease remains a leading cause of illness and death, largely driven by lifestyle-related risk factors.
+Diets high in salt, sugar, and unhealthy fats, combined with high-stress urban living and sedentary habits, significantly increase the risk of conditions such as hypertension, coronary artery disease, and stroke.

-Many lifestyle-related factors contribute to rising heart health issues locally:
+Several lifestyle and genetic factors contribute to rising heart health concerns:

-- Unhealthy diet: High intake of saturated fats, sugar, and sodium from processed or hawker foods
+- Unhealthy diet: High intake of processed foods, saturated fats, sugar, and sodium

-- Chronic stress: Fast-paced work environments and high expectations increase cardiovascular strain
+- Chronic stress: Fast-paced work environments that increase cardiovascular strain

-- Sedentary lifestyle: Long office hours and reduced physical activity heighten risk
+- Sedentary lifestyle: Prolonged sitting and low physical activity levels

-- Smoking and alcohol consumption: Persistent habits that damage arteries and heart tissue
+- Smoking and alcohol use: Habits that damage blood vessels and heart tissue

-- Family history: Genetics can predispose individuals to heart conditions
+- Family history: Genetic predisposition to heart disease

-Heart disease often develops without warning.
-Early check-ups allow for:
+Heart disease often develops without obvious symptoms.
+Early screening allows for:

-- Timely identification of silent risk factors such as high blood pressure or high cholesterol
+- Identification of silent risk factors such as high blood pressure and high cholesterol

-- Detection of underlying heart rhythm issues or structural abnormalities
+- Detection of underlying heart rhythm or structural abnormalities

-A cardiologist offers more than just routine screening:
+A cardiologist provides more than routine screening by offering:

-- Tailored assessments based on age, lifestyle, and medical history
+- Personalised assessments based on age, lifestyle, and medical history

-- Access to advanced diagnostic tools not available in general clinics
+- Access to advanced diagnostic tools not typically available in general practice

-- Comprehensive, patient-first care to manage and monitor long-term heart health
+- Ongoing care and monitoring to support long-term heart health

 What Happens at a Heart Specialist Clinic in Singapore?

-Visiting a heart specialist in Singapore typically begins with a comprehensive consultation.
-A cardiologist will review your medical history, lifestyle habits, and any symptoms you may be experiencing, such as chest pain, fatigue, or shortness of breath.
+A visit to a heart specialist clinic in Singapore typically begins with a comprehensive consultation.
+Your cardiologist will assess your medical history, lifestyle habits, and any symptoms you may be experiencing, such as chest discomfort, fatigue, or shortness of breath.

-- Symptom evaluation: Discussion of warning signs or discomforts
+- Symptom evaluation: Discussion of any warning signs, including chest pain, palpitations, or breathlessness

-- Personalised diagnostic plan: Tailored tests based on your risk profile or condition
+- Personalised diagnostic plan: Selection of appropriate tests based on your risk profile and clinical findings

 8 Essential Tests During a Heart Check-Up